 Gov. Scott Walker says his oath of office rather than political calculations explain his appeal of a federal court decision overturning Wisconsin’s ban on gay marriage.
 We examine how much discretion, if any, he had.

 Two sharply different statements regarding the now-stalled investigation into whether there was illegal coordination among conservative groups and Gov. Scott Walker’s campaign rose to the top of our most-clicked list for June.
 A statement by Rep. Paul Ryan on whether or not Medicare is growing broke also received lots of attention.

-More than four months out before the November 2014 gubernatorial election in Wisconsin, some of the campaign themes are coming into focus.
 Gov. Scott Walker's record on jobs and the economy.
 How that record compares to that of his predecessor, Democrat Jim Doyle.
 And the record of likely Democratic nominee Mary Burke, both as Doyle's commerce secretary and as a former executive of Trek Bicycle Corp.

 Our analysis of Gov. Scott Walker’s new way of talking about job creation topped PolitiFact Wisconsin’s High Five for May, our list of the most-clicked items for the month.
-So did items about Benghazi (times 2), jobs and private-school choice.

 Supporters and critics of Gov. Scott Walker parsed his recent comments on gay marriage.
 We examine the transcript and compare it to his past words and deeds on the issue.

 Pivoting from his promise of 250,000 new jobs in one term, Gov. Scott Walker is talking up the idea that 17,000 new business entities in the state could get him to that mark in 2015 if he wins a second term.
 We examine the reality behind his rosy scenario.